mangal-interactions/mangal/reviews.md

 -- perhaps there can be a vignette just on this topic.

-> We think that *CC0* is emerging as a community standard for data sharing, being used by figshare and dara dryad most notably.
+> We think that *CC0* is emerging as a community standard for data sharing, being used by figshare and data dryad most notably.
 Authors are free to upload *private* datasets, that won't appear either through the web or API listings, as long as they release them when they are first used in a paper.